 Our newly designed Sliding Saw is perfect for cutting those hard-to-reach branches thanks to lashing holes can be used to attach to tree limb for added distance.
-The 6.5" precision ground, stainless steel blade features a unique tooth pattern designed to cut wood efficiently.
+The 6.5" precision ground, high carbon SK5 steel blade features a unique tooth pattern designed to cut wood efficiently.
 The Sliding Saw is lightweight at just 5 ounces and the blade slides into handle for safe, compact carrying.

 - Overall Length: 14.75"

 - Blade Type: Coarse/Wood